#1 Training Myth: My Dog Needs to Be More Obedient

 1. Reduce stress and reactivity with management.
 If your dog cannot cope with visitors to your home, or visits to the farmers market, or seeing other dogs, or walking in busy areas, stop doing those activities with him/her for now, and seek professional help.
 Most dogs will never get used to scary/overwhelming situations with more exposure, and their behavior often gets worse.
 Fear spreads backwards and generalizes.

-Some enrichment is very easy, like feeding meals in a variety of food-dispensing toys, instead of a bowl.
-Walking around scent-rich environments (sniffaris) gives your dog’s amazing nose and brain a workout.
-Throwing food into the grass or a snuffle mat gives an opportunity to forage, which may replace counter-surfing.
-Providing healthy edibles to chew on, like bully sticks, serves an instinctual need that’s tiring and satisfying, and can replace chewing on your stuff.
-Digging, a natural behavior for terriers and others, can be redirected to a pile of towels, a sandbox, a wading pool or a box filled with balls, instead of trying to put a stop to it completely.
+Providing healthy edibles to chew on, like meaty bones or collagen or bully sticks, serves a species need that’s both tiring and satisfying, and can replace chewing on your stuff.
+Digging, a natural behavior for terriers and certain others, can be redirected to a pile of towels, a sandbox, a wading pool filled with mulch, or a box filled with balls, instead of trying to put a stop to it completely.

 You will find a ton of ideas and useful information in Canine Enrichment for the Real World by Allie Bender CDBC and Emily Strong CDBC.